cotes2020/jekyll-theme-chirpy/_posts/2019-05-07-dependency-injection-in-asp-net-core-mvc.md

 date: 2019-05-07T11:32:49+02:00
 author: Wolfgang Ofner
 categories: [ASP.NET]
-tags: [.net core, ASP.NET Core MVC, 'C#', Dependency Injection]
+tags: [NET Core, ASP.NET Core MVC, 'C#', Dependency Injection]
 ---
 Dependency Injection is a technique that helps to create flexible applications and simplifies unit testing. .NET Core brings dependency injection out of the box, therefore you don&#8217;t have to use any third party tools like Autofac or Ninject anymore.